bcgov/design-system/components/checkbox/README.md

 > > "This is an unselected checkbox, checkbox not checked."

+As read using MacOS Voiceover

+> > "Checked, this is a selected checkbox, checkmark, checkbox."

+> > "This is an unselected checkbox, unchecked, checkbox."

+> > "This is an unselected checkbox, unchecked, checkbox."

+> > "This is an unselected checkbox, unchecked, checkbox."

 ### Text Size
 * Label text is at least 18px